rs-994/Ecommerce-data-pipeline-using-S3-Glue-Lambda-Redshift/README.md

  <img width="975" height="472" alt="image" src="https://github.com/user-attachments/assets/f3fe48ab-8038-4602-b6d2-7412057b3800" />

 ## Additional steps
-Add glue crawler info- add crawlers for both source and target to get their schema Security group of in redshift has inbound rule open
+1.Add glue crawler info- add crawlers for both source and target to get their schema

+2. Security group of in redshift has inbound rule open
+3.
-S3 endpoint in VPC-In addition to s3 endpoint- u should also try setting up cloudwatch endpoint and glue endpoint in redshift vpc
+3.S3 endpoint in VPC-In addition to s3 endpoint- u should also try setting up cloudwatch endpoint and glue endpoint in redshift vpc

-Turn on aws eventbridge option in S3, TO SEND S3 NOTIFICATIONS TO EVENTBRIDGE While creating crawler for redshift or target table, choose JDBC as data source and then give redshift glue connection name .
+4.Turn on aws eventbridge option in S3, TO SEND S3 NOTIFICATIONS TO EVENTBRIDGE

+5. While creating crawler for redshift or target table, choose JDBC as data source and then give redshift glue connection name .